Joseph-Anne-Marie de Moyriac de Mailla: Translator

-Mailla is also the first European scholar to whom we owe a detained knowledge of the Shujing, the classic historical work of the Chinese, most of its books being included in his translation.
-Mailla, also, in order to promote the work of the mission, compiled some edifying books in Chinese; the most important being lives of the saints, and meditations on the Gospels of the Sundays throughout the whole year.
+Mailla was the first European scholar to translate the Shujing, a classic historical Chinese work.
+Mailla, also, in order to promote the work of the mission, compiled some religious books in Chinese; the most important being lives of the saints, and meditations on the Gospels of the Sundays throughout the whole year.

 In Lettres édifiantes there are some letters from him on the persecution of the Christians which took place in China during his time.